Josh-Tracy/tfe-ansible-install/examples/upgrading-standalone.md

 ## Airgap Installs

-1. Safely drain connections from the node by running `tfe-admin node-drain`.
+1. Safely drain connections from the node by running `tfe-admin node-drain` on the TFE node or `ansible-playbook -i hosts.yaml drain-nodes.yaml`.

 This command will quiesce the current node and remove it from service.
 It will allow current work to complete and safely stop the node from picking up any new jobs from the Redis queue, allowing the application to be safely stopped.

 2. Update the following variables in `group_vars/tfe.yaml` to the desired version following the required release path which can be found here https://developer.hashicorp.com/terraform/enterprise/releases